-Tidewater glaciers are glaciers that terminate in the ocean at either a grounded terminus or floating ice tongue.
-A temporal cycle for tidewater glaciers has been described as a slow advance over the course of centuries, until thinning near the terminus initiates a rapid retreat that completes within decades, stabilizing only when the glacier has retreated into shallow water.
+Tidewater glaciers terminate in the ocean at either a grounded terminus or floating ice tongue.
+The tidewater glaciers of Alaska are located on the seaward side of the Kenai, Chugach, Saint Elias, and Coast mountains and there are currently about 50, although the exact number varies during advance and retreat of individual ice streams.
+Almost all tidewater ice fronts today are withdrawn into inner fjord areas.
+As recently as 1960, the tidewater glaciers of Icy Bay shared a single terminus but have since separated into independent fronts.
+At present, there are five tidewater glaciers in the bay, the largest of which is Yahtse Glacier.
+A sixth glacier, called the Moraine or Apron Glacier, has recently retreated from tidewater.
+A repeating temporal cycle for tidewater glaciers has been described as a slow advance over the course of centuries, until thinning near the terminus initiates a rapid retreat that completes within decades, stabilizing only when the glacier has retreated into shallow water.
 In general, the retreat phase of a tidewater glacier can be triggered by changes in climate, but once the retreat is initiated the glacier’s behavior is only weakly influenced by climate, and glacier geometry becomes a primary driver.
 Read more here and here.
-Explore more of Kashteen Peninsula here:
+Explore more of Kashteen Peninsula and Tsaa Fjord here: